rdsea/sys4bigml/tutorials/PerformanceMonitoring/Pushgateway/README.md

 user@test:~$ wget https://github.com/prometheus/prometheus/releases/download/v2.16.0-rc.0/prometheus-2.16.0-rc.0.linux-amd64.tar.gz

 ```
 Extract the folder prometheus-version.targ.gz and go inside the folder.
-Then perform the modifications such as follows:
+Then perform the modifications for the prometheus.yml file such as follows:
 ```properties
 static_configs:
             - targets: ['localhost:9090', 'localhost:9091']
 ```
 You can also modify the scrape_interval to an arbitrary number upon your demand.
-Notably, the port number of pushgateway is different to the exporter's, so you have to change the port for it correctly.
+Notably, the port number of pushgateway is different to the exporter's, so you have to change the port so prometheus can collect information from it correctly.

 ```console
 user@test:~$ ./prometheus